alexpolt/alexpolt.github.io/src/undefined.md

-##Undefined behaviour and optimizations: GCC vs Clang
+##Undefined behaviour and optimizations: GCC vs Clang vs MSC

   It's a well known fact that compiler optimizers sometimes exploit undefined behaviour to optimize code.
 As a classic example: